 Translations.
 If you submit a document with information in a foreign language, you must also submit a full English translation.
 The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
-The certification should also include the date, the translator's signature and printed name, and may contain the translator's contact information.
+The certification must also include the translator's signature, printed name, the signature date, and the translator's contact information.